Ergodic Theory and Diophantine approximation for translation surfaces and linear forms: Introduction

 Suppose $\psi_{i}(n): \N \to \R, 1 \leq i \leq k$ are non-negative functions and that $\psi(n) = \prod_{i=1}^k \psi_i(n)$ is monotonically decreasing.
 In 1926, A.~Khintchine showed that \begin{theorem*}[\cite{Khin1926}] If $\sum_{n=1}^\infty \psi(n)$ diverges, then there are infinitely many solutions $(n, p_1, ..., p_k)$ to the system of inequalities

 for a.e. $(x_1, \cdots, x_k)=:\xx \in \R^k$.
 If $\sum_{n=1}^\infty \psi(n)$ converges, then there are at most finitely many solutions for a.e. $\xx \in \R^k$. \end{theorem*}

-This statement was later refined by W.~Schmidt, who showed in \cite{SchmidtMetrical} that the number of solutions of the system of inequalities, with $ 1 \leq n \leq h$ is on the order of $\sum_{n=1}^h \psi(n)$ while also giving an estimate on the size of the error term.
+This statement was later refined by W.~Schmidt, who showed in \cite{SchmidtMetrical} (see also~\cite{SchmidtMetrical2} for both linear and affine forms as well as certain polynomials) that the number of solutions of the system of inequalities, with $ 1 \leq n \leq h$ is on the order of $\sum_{n=1}^h \psi(n)$ while also giving an estimate on the size of the error term.

-To illustrate the flexibility of our techniques, we show how to give a simple proof of the divergence case of Schmidt's theorem for the functions, using only the Siegel mean value theorem, the Birkhoff ergodic theorem, and an approximation argument.
-These functions occur naturally in questions of Diophantine approximation.
-Given $\xx \in \R^k$, $T >1$, let $N(\xx, T)$ denote the number of solutions $(n, \pp) \in \Z \times \Z^k =: \Z^{k+1}$ of the system of inequalities
+To illustrate the flexibility of our techniques, we show how to give an alternative proof of a weak form of Schmidt's theorem, namely asymptotics for counting the number of solutions without the error term, for the functions, using only the Siegel mean value theorem, the Birkhoff ergodic theorem, and an approximation argument.
+These functions occur naturally in questions of Diophantine approximation, and we note that the divergence case of Schmidt's theorem applies to them.
+Given $\xx \in \R^k$, $T >1$, let $N(\xx, T)$ denote the number of solutions $(n, \pp) \in \Z \times \Z^k=:\Z^{k+1}$ of the system of inequalities

-with $1 \leq n < T$.
+with $1 \leq |n| < T$.
 Here and below, let $\|\cdot\|$ denote the Euclidean norm (this is not crucial for our results, but helps to streamline our statements).
 Let $B_k$ denote the volume of the unit $k$-ball.

 \begin{thm} For a.e. $\xx \in \R^k$, \end{thm}